yuzrieKhalid/SwinEnrol/readme.md

 Firstly, install ssh as in [this tutorial](https://help.github.com/enterprise/11.10.340/user/articles/generating-ssh-keys/).
 Then proceed to clone this repository.
 Then, make a .env file by using the following command: `cp .env.example .env`.
 Edit the .env through `gedit .env` and update the DB_DATABASE, DB_USERNAME, DB_PASSWORD (don't worry, .env would not be added when you commit your work, so your credential is safe unless accessed from your own PC).

+If you need help for Laravel, refer to [Laracast Fundamentals](https://laracasts.com/series/laravel-5-fundamentals).

 ## For those new to Ubuntu tips

 - `Ctrl + Alt + T` to open Terminal (CMD)